mrlizhaozhi/instacart-market-basket-analysis-database/README.md

 Step 1: Download the dataset from Kaggle.

 Step 2: Fire up pgAdmin and create a new database.
 Note that IF NOT EXISTS does not work in older PostgreSQL.
-Do this manually and remove the code in the script if necessary.
+Do this manually and comment out the database creation code in the SQL script if necessary.

-Step 3: Run the SQL script in pgAdmin.
-Note that you will need to update the filepaths before running this script to import the downloaded datasets from your local machine to the database.
+Step 3: Navigate to Step 3 in the SQL script and update the paths to the downloaded data files then run the script to create the database structure and import data.

-Step 4: Test the database setup.
+Step 4: Test the database setup by running sanity checks.

 ## Database schema